 The Art of Composition- Reimagined

 This new workshop from M. H. Rubin offers a different approach to composition.
-Together we’ll dig into rhythms and narratives in our frames—no matter what the subject matter.
+Together you’ll dig into rhythms and narratives in your frames—no matter what the subject matter.
 Ikebana, the Zen art of flower arrangement, can offer interesting insights into photographic composition.
 Its expressions of formality, symbolism, line, and the weight of empty space are all applicable to the photographic frame.
-We can also glean insights from understanding the human visual system, and the way the brain processes information.
+You will also glean insights from a better understanding of the human visual system, and the way the brain processes information.
+But mostly, you’ll learn how to play with the balance of forms in your photos, get a sense for what you like.

-Our workshop delves into the history of photographic composition.
-We study a range of classic images through the lens of composition, from the formally structured to the seemingly chaotic.
-We examine works by renowned photographers—Callahan, Kenna, Cunningham, and hundreds of others.
-Through historical context and practical application, we learn that no gimmick or technique surpasses the necessity (and fun) of reimaging the art of photographic composition.
+This workshop delves into the history of photographic composition.
+You’ll view a range of classic images through the lens of composition, from the formally structured to the seemingly chaotic.
+You’ll examine works by renowned photographers—Callahan, Kenna, Cunningham, and hundreds of others.
+Through historical context and practical application, you’ll learn that no gimmick or technique surpasses the necessity (and fun) of reimaging the art of photographic composition.

 Upcoming